LinkedDataFragments/Article-Declarative-Hypermedia-Responses/content/introduction.md

 Once they are implemented, clients can automatically interact interfaces using these self-descriptive hypermedia controls without having to refer to external documentation.
+Self-descriptiveness is however a relative notion, because it requires a set of primitives that need to be agreed upon, which typically are [HTTP](cite:citesAsAuthority http) methods such as GET and POST in the case of RESTful applications.

 According to the [Linked Data principles](cite:citesAsAuthority linkeddata), HTTP URIs should be used browse the Semantic Web, which can be seen as _the Web for machines_.